Massachusetts License Suspension: Can I Keep My License if I Have Been Charged with a DUI/OUI?

 • Exposure to chemicals

-• Some health conditions, including diabetes
+• Certain health conditions, including diabetes

 For those who may temporarily or permanently lose their license due to a breathalyzer reading, it is critical to understand the machine’s shortcomings.